 How to Import Data from an Existing PostgreSQL Database into ServBay

 ServBay is a powerful local web development environment designed for developers.
-It integrates multiple programming environments, web servers, and database systems—including PostgreSQL.
-If you already have a running PostgreSQL database outside ServBay and want to migrate its data into ServBay’s built-in PostgreSQL instance, this guide will walk you through the detailed steps.
+It integrates multiple programming languages, web servers, and database systems, including PostgreSQL.
+If you have a running PostgreSQL database outside of ServBay and wish to migrate its data into ServBay’s built-in PostgreSQL instance, this guide offers a comprehensive step-by-step process.

-This document explains how to use standard PostgreSQL tools pg_dump
+You’ll learn how to use standard PostgreSQL utilities like pg_dump

 and pg_restore

-, as well as how to specify the ServBay PostgreSQL socket file path during the import process to ensure a smooth data migration.
+, and how to specify ServBay PostgreSQL’s socket file path to complete the data import smoothly.

 Overview

-Migrating data from an existing PostgreSQL database into ServBay typically involves the following core steps:
+Migrating an existing PostgreSQL database into ServBay typically involves the following key steps:

-- Export data from the source PostgreSQL database.
+- Exporting data from the source PostgreSQL database.

-- Import the exported data into the target database in ServBay.
+- Importing the exported data into ServBay's target database.

-We will break down these steps in detail and explain how to handle ServBay’s unique connection method (using a socket file).
+We will break down each step and explain how to handle ServBay’s specific connection method (via socket file).

-- Copying data from a production or testing PostgreSQL environment into ServBay for local development and debugging.
+- Copy production or test PostgreSQL data to your local ServBay environment for development and debugging.

-- Migrating data from a standalone PostgreSQL installation into ServBay for centralized management.
+- Migrate data from a standalone PostgreSQL installation to the centralized ServBay platform.

 Prerequisites

-- ServBay's PostgreSQL is running: Confirm in the ServBay control panel that the PostgreSQL package has started.
+- ServBay’s Built-in PostgreSQL Is Running: Confirm in ServBay’s dashboard that the PostgreSQL package is running.

-- Source PostgreSQL is installed: You need access to a running source PostgreSQL database instance.
+- Source PostgreSQL Is Available: You need access to a running source PostgreSQL instance.

 pg_dump